SevenTV/SevenTV/payments3.md

 Update the invoice object.
 If invoice is for a subscription, add a new subscription period to that subscription.
 If the subscription is still trial, make the period a trial period.
+We should probably add a grace period of a few days here.

 ### `invoice.deleted`